-Further information can be found in the company's 2017 Corporate Sustainability Report including the actions being undertaken by DuluxGroup to continuously improve its safety and sustainability performance.
+Further information can be found in the company's 2018 Corporate Sustainability Report including the actions being undertaken by DuluxGroup to continuously improve its performance.
 This report is located in the corporate governance section of our website at www.duluxgroup.com.au.